Flower’s First Night

 wasn’t the best start at protecting the Queen’s tarts, and he’d been warned

-about the ants, but he hadn’t expected them to be THAT big.
-He prayed that this one was the exception; one
+about the ants, but he hadn’t expected them to be that big.
+He prayed that this one was the exception;

-was already too much to handle.
-Not that
+one was already too much to handle.
+Not

 He’d

-dark wooden muntins and stiles folded like paper, and the stones of the walls
+shattered, the dark wooden muntins and stiles folded like paper, and the stones

-head, garnished with gigantic snapping blood-red mandibles, burst into the corridor,
+brown oval head, garnished with gigantic snapping blood-red mandibles, burst

-followed by a huge thorax and it’s supporting elongated legs.
+into the corridor, followed by a huge thorax and elongated legs.

 Flower